Observer: No matter who climbs Beijing's ranks, Xi rules

 Now, he said, China’s new leaders are much more likely to be handpicked by Xi based on their competency and loyalty, unconstrained by past precedent and with little of the factional wheeling-and-dealing that used to take place.

-Former Hong Kong journalist Willy Lam and other analysts such as Derek Scissors at the American Enterprise Institute, though, say Xi could still be forced to compromise and keep or promote people with different views on China’s governance.
+But former Hong Kong journalist Willy Lam and other analysts such as Derek Scissors at the American Enterprise Institute say Xi could still be forced to compromise and keep or promote people with different views on China’s governance.

 Reliable information on who might be appointed has become extremely hard to come by under the state’s tightening grip, said Alfred Wu, a Singapore-based professor who rubbed shoulders with China’s leader decades ago as a journalist, when Xi was governor of Fujian province.